South Korea's Moon says Trump deserves 'big' credit for North Korea talks

 The talks were held on Tuesday on the South Korean side of the demilitarized zone, which has divided the two Koreas since 1953, after a prolonged period of tension on the Korean peninsula over the North’s missile and nuclear programs.

-North Korea ramped up its missile launches last year and also conducted its sixth and most powerful nuclear test, resulting in stronger international sanctions.
-Tuesday’s talks, the first since December 2015, were held to resolve problems, revive military consultations, and avert accidental conflict.
+North Korea ramped up its missile launches last year and also conducted its sixth and most powerful nuclear test, resulting in some of the strongest international sanctions yet.

+The latest sanctions sought to drastically cut the North’s access to refined petroleum imports and earnings from workers abroad.
+Pyongyang called the steps an “act of war”.

+Seoul and Pyongyang agreed at Tuesday’s talks, the first since December 2015, to resolve all problems between them through dialogue and also to revive military consultations so that accidental conflict could be averted.

-“I think President Trump deserves big credit for bringing about the inter-Korean talks,” Moon told reporters at his New Year’s news conference.
+“I think President Trump deserves big credit for bringing about the inter-Korean talks, I want to show my gratitude,” Moon told reporters at his New Year’s news conference.
 “It could be a resulting work of the U.S.-led sanctions and pressure.”

 Trump and North Korean leader Kim Jong Un exchanged threats and insults over the past year, raising fears of a new war on the peninsula.
+South Korea and the United States are technically still at war with the North after the 1950-53 Korean conflict ended with a truce, not a peace treaty.

-Washington had raised concerns that the overtures by North Korea could drive a wedge between it and Seoul, but Moon said his government did not differ with the United States on how to respond to the threats posed by Pyongyang.
+Washington had raised concerns that the overtures by North Korea could drive a wedge between it and Seoul, but Moon said his government did not differ with the United States over how to respond to the threats posed by Pyongyang.

-“The denuclearization of the Korean peninsula the two Koreas agreed upon jointly (in the past) is our basic stance that will never be given up,” he said.
+“This initial round of talks is for the improvement of relations between North and South Korea.
+Our task going forward is to draw North Korea to talks aimed at the denuclearization of the North,” Moon said. “(It‘s) our basic stance that will never be given up.”

+Moon said he was open to meeting North Korea’s leader at any time to improve bilateral ties, and if the conditions were right and “certain achievements are guaranteed”.

-“I’m open to any form of meeting, including a summit (with North Korea), under right conditions,” he said.
-“Having said that, the purpose of it shouldn’t be talks for the sake of talks.”
+“The purpose of it shouldn’t be talks for the sake of talks,” he said.

 However, Pyongyang said it would not discuss its nuclear weapons with Seoul because they were only aimed at the United States, not its “brethren” in South Korea, nor Russia or China, showing that a diplomatic breakthrough remained far off.

+North Korea’s Rodong Sinmun newspaper said all problems would be resolved through efforts by the Korean people alone.

+“If the North and South abandon external forces and cooperate together, we will be able to fully solve all problems to match our people’s needs and our joint prosperity,” it said.

-Washington still welcomed Tuesday’s talks as a first step to solving the North Korean nuclear crisis.
+Washington still welcomed Tuesday’s talks as a first step toward solving the North Korean nuclear crisis.
 The U.S. State Department said it would be interested in joining future talks, with the aim of denuclearizing the North.

+The United States, which still has 28,500 troops stationed in South Korea, initially responded coolly to the idea of inter-Korean meetings.
+Trump later called them “a good thing” and said he would be willing to speak to Kim.

-The two Koreas agreed to hold multiple talks on a number of issues, including between military officials from both sides, and Pyongyang said it would send a large delegation to next month’s Winter Olympics in South Korea.
+Pyongyang also said it would send a large delegation to next month’s Winter Olympics in South Korea.

+Washington agreed with Seoul last week to postpone joint military exercises that Pyongyang denounces as rehearsals for invasion until after the Olympics.
+However, it also said the apparent North-South thaw had not altered the U.S. intelligence assessment of North Korea’s weapons programs.

+The United States has also warned that all options, including military, are on the table in dealing with the North.

 Moon also said his government would continue working toward recovering the honor and dignity of former “comfort women”, a euphemism for girls and women forced to work in Japan’s wartime brothels.

-However, he also said historical issues should be separated from bilateral efforts with Japan to safeguard peace on the Korean peninsula.
+However, he said historical issues should be separated from bilateral efforts with Japan to safeguard peace on the Korean peninsula.

 “It’s very important we keep a good relationship with Japan,” Moon said.

-On Tuesday, South Korea said it would not seek to renegotiate a 2015 deal with Japan despite determining that the agreement was not enough to fundamentally resolve the divisive issue, and called for Japan to take more steps to help the women.
+On Tuesday, South Korea said it would not seek to renegotiate a 2015 deal with Japan despite determining that the agreement was not enough to resolve the divisive issue, and called for Japan to take more steps to help the women.

 Additional reporting by Josh Smith; Editing by Paul Tait